This page summarizes support resources available to members of the U of T community. Use the many links to find more detailed information.

 Provide more accurate metrics

-In 2017 the University of Toronto Libraries joined ORCID-CA, the ORCID Consortium in Canada.
+The University of Toronto Libraries joined ORCID-CA, the ORCID Consortium in Canada, in 2017.
 If you do not have an ORCID profile, now is a great time to set one up!

 Maximize your research impact series: Researcher identity - a comprehensive presentation on a variety of Researcher ID tools, their benefits, and how to set them up